davidblackuk/design-your-own-cpu/README.md

 # Simple assembler and emulator

-A implementation of the assembler and emulator for the simple processor design presented in the [Gary explains videos][1] on youtube.
+A implementation of the assembler and emulator for the simple processor design presented in the [Gary explains videos][1] on YouTube.

 Specific videos:
  - [Design your own instruction format][3]
  - [Write Your Own Assembler for Your Own CPU][4]
  - [As yet un released video][5]

-Gary's [orininal source][2] is availble on Github
+Gary's [original source][2] is available on Github

 ## Assembly language

-Asembly language is written one instruction per line.
-Lines starting with the commen character `#` are ignored.
-Any lines with training comments
+Assembly language is written one instruction per line.
+Lines starting with the comment character `#` are ignored.
+Any lines with trailing comments

     LD R1, 65535 # set all bits to 1